 Starting Simple with Hosting Management

-Adding those simple features even when you’re in a hurry is a game-changer.
+Adding these simple features even when you’re in a hurry can save you a ton of time.
 Because nothing wastes time like trying to determine the difference between three unnamed recordings with the same thumbnail.